conscious-incompetence/conscious-incompetence.github.io/_posts/2015-05-20-lambda-calculus.md

 the first one to the second one $n$ times.
 We can then define arithmetic on natural numbers as follows:

+{{ %aside }}
+Historical sidenote: The successor, addition, and multiplication functions were simple to encode, but not all encodings are as obvious.
+Church and his students spent a long time trying to figure out how to encode the predecessor function (the function that subtracts 1 from a number), which is needed to define subtraction and division.
+Finally, Church’s student Kleene went to the dentist for an operation, and as he was being anesthetized with laughing gas he had a flash of inspiration and figured out the solution.
+{{ %endaside }}

 $$
 \begin{aligned}
   \kw{succ} &\equiv \lam[nsz]{s \; (n \; s \; z)}